Read

 You are an accountant, doctor, craftsman, business manager.
 You plan to buy a vehicle for the purposes of your professional activity and you would like to know if you can deduct VAT on the purchase price of this vehicle.
 To answer this question, it is necessary to look at the nature of the vehicle and the use that will be made of it.

-In other words, a craftsman who would like to buy a Peugeot Boxer equipped with a deep cabin for the needs of his business will be able to deduct the VAT borne on this vehicle.
+In other words, a craftsman who would like to acquire a Peugeot Boxer equipped with a deep cabin for the needs of his business will be able to deduct the VAT borne on this vehicle.

 The company vehicle category includes models such as Renault Clio or Peugeot 208 for which the manufacturer has condemned the rear seats.